Beer-Pong-Sentinel/BeerPongSentinelMainframe/README.md

 ## Firmware
-The full firmware project can be found under the firmware folder.\
-Our firmware runs on an Arduino Uno.
+The full firmware project can be found in the `firmware` folder.
+Our firmware runs on an Arduino Uno with the following pins connected.

 ![Firmware's Parameters](./pictures/firmware_signals.png "Firmware's Parameters")

-### Firmware's Parameters
+### Firmware Parameters
 **_Solenoid Pulse Width:_**\
 Location: firmware\
 Variable: TRIGGERING_DELAY\
 Scale: Miliseconds\
 Current Settings: 75\
 Considerations:
-- Time needs to be enough to allow for the solenoid to provide optimal force to release the valve that open the magazine and releases air.
+- Time needs to be enough to allow for the solenoid to provide enough force to release the valve that open the magazine and releases air.
 - Time cannot be to long as it will cause the valve to be open for longer and release too much air.

 **_Step Signal Pulse Width:_**\